MarcelOlsen/mini-react/docs/README.md

 - Fragment support
 - Component memoization

-All in about 3000 lines of readable TypeScript with 100% test coverage.
+All in about 3000 lines of readable TypeScript with comprehensive test coverage.

 The goal is understanding, not production use.
 Fork it, break it, learn from it.